 Why Use Steel Wool for Pests?

-First off, steel wool is tough but flexible; it can be pushed into all shapes and sizes of cracks and crevices.
-Pests like rats and mice hate chewing through steel wool, since the sharp edges hurt them the more they try to chew.
+Steel wool is a great way to block the small holes pests use to enter your home.
+It is tough but flexible, plus it can be pushed into cracks and crevices of all shapes and sizes.
+Pests like rats and mice hate chewing through steel wool since the sharp edges hurt them the more they try to chew.
+It’s also a non-toxic solution, so you can place it around your house without worrying about one of your pets or children getting into it.

-How to Keep Out Pests
+How to Keep Out Pests With Steel Wool

-• Around floor vents and dryer vents;.
+• Around floor vents and dryer vents;

 • Along the walls inside your attic;